Aman1quant/sparqd-control-plane/README.md

 pnpm dev
 ```

-Control Plane backend service will be accessible on **http://localhost:3000.**
+Control Plane API service will be accessible on **http://localhost:3000** and API docs can be accessed on **http://localhost:3000/docs**.

 ---